Happy 39th birthday, Juliette Lewis!

 How Democracy Dies: "The reason why the totalitarian regimes can get so far toward realizing a fictitious, topsy-turvy world is that the outside non-totalitarian world, which always comprises a great part of the population of the totalitarian country itself, indulges in wishful thinking and shirks reality in the face of real insanity...”
 Our gutless liberal class placates the enemies of democracy, hoping desperately to remain part of the ruling elite, rather than resist.
 And, in many ways, liberals, because they serve as a cover for these corporate extremists, are our greatest traitors." -"The World As It Is: Dispatches on the Myth of Human Progress (2011) by Chris Hedges

-An important point I want to make is how curious is the fact both films "Natural Born Killers" and "God Bless America", despite their many similarities, they work out almost as reverse approachs to feminist interpretations based on the female characters Mallory (Juliette Lewis) and Roxy (Tara Lynne Barr), following their respective arc transitions.
+An important point I want to make is how curious is the fact both films "Natural Born Killers" and "God Bless America", despite their many similarities, they work out almost as a reverse approach to feminist interpretations based on the female characters Mallory (Juliette Lewis) and Roxy (Tara Lynne Barr), following their respective arc transitions.
 Whereas in Natural Born Killers, Mallory's dysfunctional upbringing has made her a bitter victim of patriarchal violence, Roxy is a self-confident student who deliberately ignores the chauvinists pundits that most likely would call her a 'feminazi'.

 What makes the audience sympathise with Mallory is the fact they are shown her father in the form of a vicious monster.
-This does not excuse her appetite for gratuitous violence on scene, however it does give the audience a certain rationale to the source of her hate and misanthropy.
+This does not excuse her appetite for gratuitous violence on scene, however it does give the audience a certain rationale about the source of her hate and misanthropy.

 Mickey: You know, the only thing that kills the demon... is love.
 That's why I know Mallory is my salvation.
 She was teaching me to love.
 (Mallory appears in the background whispering: "I forgive you baby").
 It was just like being in the garden of Eden."
 This unreserved declaration of love towards Mallory amidst an opportunistic interview destinated to millions of viewers, gives us an insight into the couple's dynamic and transforms them into romantic killers before our eyes.
-In shutting down the accomplice media Stone excises the demon, and the violence (predominantly masculine) is redeemed by their love.
+In shutting down the accomplice media Stone excises the demon, and the violence (predominantly masculine) is redeemed by the couple's love.

 In "God Bless America", on the contrary, Roxy is never seen as a victim of a patriarchal system, whilst Frank is presented in the beginning of the film as an emasculated everyman: a victim of modern oppression manifested in a condescending treatment from his ex-wife and profuse female-oriented entertainment media that is re-enforced by nasty TV princesses as Chloe (who'll become his first victim).